 If you want... to get in touch with nature

-Would you stay indoors in a city that boasts more than 300 days of sunshine per year?
+Would you stay indoors in a region that boasts more than 300 days of sunshine per year?
 We wouldn’t, either.
-Happily, Townsville offers plenty of opportunities for outdoor exploration.
-Reef-fringed, beach-ringed Magnetic Island is just 20 minutes from the city by ferry and visitors will find plenty of pursuits for every sort of adventure in the great outdoors.
-Animal lovers can meet koalas, divers can search for sunken treasure at the SS Yongala dive site and keen hikers can traverse the Forts Walk up to an incredible lookout.
+Happily, Townsville offers countless opportunities for outdoor exploration.
+Reef-fringed Magnetic Island is a quick ferry ride from the city and visitors will find plenty of pursuits for every sort of adventure in the great outdoors.
+Animal-lovers can meet koalas; divers can search for sunken treasure at the SS Yongala dive site (pictured); and keen hikers can traverse the Forts Walk up to an incredible lookout.

 Where to stay: Pure Magnetic offers 10 Balinese-style beachfront villas set amid tropical gardens overlooking Magnetic Island’s Nelly Bay.
 Each has two bedrooms, a full kitchen and laundry, a private courtyard with barbecue and a covered balcony – the perfect place to return to after a day of outdoor adventure.